SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     *Links are provided to the SAP Help documentation as well as metadata about the tables being used.*

-5. Resource consumption metrics of the executed SQL statement is availalbe in the **Messages** tab.
+5. Resource consumption metrics of the executed SQL statement is available in the **Messages** tab.

     ![](images/Messages.png)